Scheduled MonumentsEnglandChurchyard cross socket stone 1.6m south of St Andrew's Church tower

 What is Churchyard cross socket stone 1.6m south of St Andrew's Church tower?

-Churchyard cross socket stone 1.6m south of St Andrew's Church tower is a medieval monument comprising a substantial stone socket that once anchored a churchyard cross.
+The churchyard cross socket stone 1.6 metres south of St Andrew's Church tower is a medieval monument comprising the base socket of a cross that once stood in the churchyard at this Devon location.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013731.

 Who is responsible for protecting Churchyard cross socket stone 1.6m south of St Andrew's Church tower?